Take the following scenario:

 loadOps to perform the clear before the actual operation in that function is performed.
 This also implies that the front-end must always follow a

-syncState call with another call (and for example cannot decide to no-op the call in between).
+syncState call with a call to the backend (and for example cannot decide to no-op the call in between).
+That way, the backend has a chance to flush any deferred clears.

-If the subsequent call itself is a clear operation, there could be further optimizations.
-In particular, the previously deferred clears and can be overridden by and/or re-deferred along with the new clears.
+If the subsequent call itself is a clear operation, there are further optimizations possible.
+In particular, the previously deferred clears are overridden by and/or re-deferred along with the new clears.